drug-design/course/docs/chapters/3d-qsar.md

 *[Contour Map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.
 *[Contour Maps]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.

-The visual analysis of a CoMFA steric map is straightforward.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/analysis-steric-contour-maps-b141fb66'><i class='fa fa-play' aria-hidden='true'></i></button>The visual analysis of a CoMFA steric map is straightforward.
 One can recognize regions where steric interactions with the receptor are favorable (green regions) or unfavorable (yellow regions).
 It is easy to imagine what kind of analogs are likely to be more potent or less potent than the reference compound.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-=== "gif"
+=== "Gif"
     ![](https://media.drugdesign.org/course/3d-qsar/snap_3d_qsar_74.jpg){: loading=lazy }

 === "3D"
-    <div id="nglviewer-container-steric-contour-map-analysis" class="nglviewer-container" data-molecule-id="steric-contour-map-analysis" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-steric-contour-map-analysis' class='nglviewer-container' data-molecule-id='steric-contour-map-analysis' style='width: 750px; height: 450px;' data-initialized='false'></div>

 #### Analysis of Electrostatic Contour Maps
 *[Contour Map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.
 *[Contour Maps]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.

-A ComFA electrostatic contour map reveals critical regions: the blue areas correspond to regions where electronegative groups decrease activity and electropositive groups increase activity; by contrast red areas correspond to regions where electronegative groups increase activity and electropositive groups decrease activity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/analysis-electrostatic-contour-maps-07323482'><i class='fa fa-play' aria-hidden='true'></i></button>A ComFA electrostatic contour map reveals critical regions: the blue areas correspond to regions where electronegative groups decrease activity and electropositive groups increase activity; by contrast red areas correspond to regions where electronegative groups increase activity and electropositive groups decrease activity.
 One can imagine what kind of analogs are likely to be more potent or less potent than the reference compound.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[contour map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.

-=== "gif"
+=== "Gif"
     ![](https://media.drugdesign.org/course/3d-qsar/snap_3d_qsar_75.jpg){: loading=lazy }

 === "3D"
-    <div id="nglviewer-container-steric-contour-map-analysis" class="nglviewer-container" data-molecule-id="ele-contour-map-analysis" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-ele-contour-map-analysis' class='nglviewer-container' data-molecule-id='ele-contour-map-analysis' style='width: 750px; height: 450px;' data-initialized='false'></div>

 #### Exploitation of the Steric Contour Map
 *[Contour Map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.

-In the example below, when bulky para substituents are introduced in the phenyl ring pointing towards the green area, biological activities are increased; whereas para substitution of the second phenyl ring is detrimental to these activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/exploitation-steric-contour-map-b2003426'><i class='fa fa-play' aria-hidden='true'></i></button>In the example below, when bulky para substituents are introduced in the phenyl ring pointing towards the green area, biological activities are increased; whereas para substitution of the second phenyl ring is detrimental to these activities.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer